department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 If you’re a surviving child, you can get compensation if you aren’t married and aren’t included on the surviving spouse’s compensation, **and**
 - Are under the age of 18 (or under the age of 23 if attending school), **or**
-- Were adopted out of the Veteran’s family, but meet all other eligibility criteria.
+- Were adopted out of the Veteran’s family, but meet all other eligibility criteria

 </div>

-#### To get compensation, 1 of the following must be true:
+#### To get compensation, one of the following must be true:

 - The Servicemember died while on active duty, active duty for training, or inactive-duty training.
 - The Veteran died from a service-connected illness or injury.